meta-pytorch/torchforge/src/forge/observability/README.md

 To address #2, we automatically spawn a `LocalFetcherActor` for each process and register it with the `GlobalLoggingActor`.
 This allows the `GlobalLoggingActor` to know which actors to call, and each `LocalFetcherActor` can access the local `MetricCollector`.
 This spawning and registration occurs in `forge.controller.provisioner.py::get_proc_mesh`.

 So you may ask: "what about the backends"?
 They live in two places:
-    a) In each MetricCollector if the backend is marked as per_rank.
+- In each MetricCollector if the backend is marked as per_rank.
-    b) In the GlobalLoggingActor if the backend is marked as global_reduce.
+- In the GlobalLoggingActor if the backend is marked as global_reduce.

 In summary:
 1. One `GlobalLoggingActor` serves as the controller.
 2. For each process, `forge.controller.provisioner.py::get_proc_mesh` spawns a `LocalFetcherActor`, so N ranks = N `LocalFetcherActor` instances.
 These are registered with the `GlobalLoggingActor`.
-3. Each rank has a singleton `MetricCollector`, acting as the local storage for metrics.
+3. Each rank has a singleton `MetricCollector`, holding accumulated metrics and per_rank backends.
 4. Calling `record_metric(key, value, reduce_type)` stores metrics locally in the `MetricCollector`.
 5. When GlobalLoggingActor.flush() -> all LocalFetcherActor.flush() --> MetricCollector.flush()